88Mangos/88mangos.github.io/README.md

 - [ ] Papers Section

 ## Completed
+- [X] Events page for hackathons and the like
 - [X] Piano performances from YT
 - [X] AP 3-D Art and Design portfolio